Mentallo: Fictional character biography

 Marvin Flumm was born in Watford City, North Dakota.
 He once worked as a shoe salesman.
 As a mutant telepath of moderate ability, Mentallo was recruited by the original S.H.I.E.L.D. as a candidate for their ESP Division.
 However, he teamed with the Fixer in an attempt to take over S.H.I.E.L.D., clashing with Nick Fury for the first time.
-He then served as a division leader in the fragment of HYDRA led by Silvermane.
+He then served as a division leader in the fragment of Hydra led by Silvermane.
 Mentallo teamed with the Fixer again, and they placed Deathlok (Luther Manning) under their control.
-They attempted to make the U.S. President as their slave, but were thwarted by the Fantastic Four.
-Mentallo and the Fixer were employed by HYDRA again, but Mentallo was rendered comatose by the Micronauts.
+They attempted to make the U.S. President into their slave, but were thwarted by the Fantastic Four.
+Mentallo and the Fixer were employed by Hydra again, but Mentallo was rendered comatose by the Micronauts.
 In Professor Power's custody, Mentallo battled Professor X on a psychic plane.
 Mentallo was captured by the Super-Adaptoid (impersonating the Fixer) but he was rescued by the Avengers.

 As the Think Tank, he was a member of the Resistants which was originally an incarnation of the Brotherhood of Evil Mutants.
 The Resistants opposed the Mutant Registration Act, and Flumm fought Captain America.
 He was imprisoned and resumed his Mentallo identity.
 He started a mass breakout at the Vault by using Venom due to Truman Marsh's treatment.
 However, his powers were briefly amplified and used by Iron Man to compel the escapees to surrender.
 He then directed an unsuccessful attack on the Hulk and the Thing.
 Mentallo later attended the A.I.M. weapons exposition.

 Mentallo once worked for the Red Skull and partnered with the Juggernaut in a successful attempt to brainwash the Hulk to attack the Avengers.
 Mentallo managed to mentally impersonate the Hulk's wife-killing father and bully into submission.

 Shortly after World War Hulk, Mentallo was among the members of the Hood's Crime Syndicate.
 He remained with them until they were defeated by the New Avengers.

 Some time after, Mentallo was hired by MODOK to be part of a supervillain heist squad.
 Due to his psychic powers, he realized MODOK created a psychic illusion of money to secure everyone's loyalty, and MODOK secretly told him the "full extent" of the plans would be revealed to him, and several other villains.
 Mentallo quickly decided that instead he was going to sell the villain out to whoever stumped up the cash.
 After noticing the Chameleon had a telepathic shield and Spider-Man's powers and Spider-Sense, he went to offer to betray MODOK's plans to the Avengers for cash.
 Unfortunately for Mentallo, it was not Spider-Man at all but A.I.M.'s Ultra-Adaptoid which incinerated him to protect its cover.
 He was presumed dead, but Mentallo was revealed to be alive when he appeared at Ryker's Island to inform the Fantastic Four and S.H.I.E.L.D. about the New Defenders.